Carbon nanotube with pressure inducing pseudogaps: Kondo effect study: Conclusions

 \section{Conclusions}

-In this work we have employed the atomic approach \cite{Nanotech1} to study the disappearance of the Kondo effect when the hydrostatic pressure induces an metal-insulator transition in a metallic SWNT.
-In order to reproduce the effect of hydrostatic pressure applied to the nanotube, we used the out-of-plane deformation, which produces qualitatively similar results.
-Results of the electronic density of states, characterizing the structure of the Kondo peak at the chemical potential were presented.
-We show that increased pressure increases the height of the Kondo peak and, consequently, its width decreases, indicating a decrease in the Kondo temperature.
-We also present the curve of conductance that was calculated for different values of $\Gamma$ and the results presented are consistent with previous studies in the region of zero pressure.
-These studies support a more detailed investigation of the effects of the strong correlation in nanostructured systems in the presence of external agents, like applied pressure or electric/magnetic fields.
+In this work we have employed the atomic approach \cite{Nanotech1} to study the disappearance of the Kondo effect when the hydrostatic pressure induces an metal-insulating transition in a zigzag SWNT.
+Results of the electronic density of states characterizing well the structure of the Kondo peak at the chemical potential, were presented.

+We have presented the suppression of the kondo effect with increasing pressure.
+As $\Gamma$ increases, the Kondo peak shifts from the chemical potential and the completeness relationship is no longer satisfied, well as calculated the occupancy number for the localized electrons and the result was in accordance with the Anderson impurity model regimes.
+We have used this result to calculate the exact conductance at $T = 0$ and the result was also consistent with similar systems previously studied.

+We have used the Landauer formula to calculate the conductance at the coupling site between the nanotube and the magnetic impurity.
+The conductance was calculated for different pressure values, represented by the constant $\Gamma$.
+We have found that for very small values of $\Gamma$, when the pseudogap in the chemical potential is still very small, the Kondo effect interacts destructively with the conduction electrons of the nanotube.

+As pressure increases and the gap becomes higher, the remaining Kondo resonance peak shifts from the chemical potential and the Kondo effect stops acting.
+These studies support a more detailed investigation of the effects of the strong correlation in nanostructured systems in the presence of external agents, like applied pressure or electromagnetic fields.

+\textbf{ACKNOWLEDGEMENTS} We would like to express our gratitude to Professor M. S. Figueira for his encouragement and helpful discussions in developing this work.
+This work was partially supported by CNPq and CAPES (Brazilian Research Agency).